Barbados: Geography

 Barbados is situated in the Atlantic Ocean, east of the other West Indies Islands.
-Barbados is the easternmost island in the Lesser Antilles.
+Barbados is the easternmost island in the Lesser Antilles in the southern Caribbean area.
 It is 34 km long and up to 23 km wide, covering an area of 439 km2.
 It lies about 168 km east of both the countries of Saint Lucia and Saint Vincent and the Grenadines; 180 km south-east of Martinique and 400 km north-east of Trinidad and Tobago.
 It is flat in comparison to its island neighbours to the west, the Windward Islands.
 The island rises gently to the central highland region known as Scotland District, with the highest point being Mount Hillaby 340 m above sea level.

 In Barbados, forest cover is around 15% of the total land area, equivalent to 6,300 hectares (ha) of forest in 2020, which was unchanged from 1990.
 In 2020, naturally regenerating forest covered 6,300 hectares (ha) and planted forest covered 0 hectares (ha).
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 5% of the forest area was found within protected areas.
 For the year 2015, 1% of the forest area was reported to be under public ownership, 0% private ownership and 99% with ownership listed as other or unknown.

 In the parish of Saint Michael lies Barbados's capital and main city, Bridgetown, containing one third of the country's population.
 Other major towns scattered across the island include Holetown, in the parish of Saint James; Oistins, in the parish of Christ Church; and Speightstown, in the parish of Saint Peter.

+Barbados lies at latitude 13° N and longitude 59° W. The population tends to be concentrated around the southwest coast, with the interior more sparsely populated, due to the presence of the agrarian focused socio-economic model during the colonial period attributed to sugar cane harvesting and plantation system dominant on the island.